 The Cape Coral Police participate in the Drug House Odyssey every year.
 This program brings together doctors, nurses, counselors, judges, attorneys, and first responders from over 35 organizations and agencies to present a play by play walkthrough of the effects of impaired driving.
-Scenes are created, including a staged crash and mock trial, that offer parents an https://www.flhsmv.gov/safety-center/driving-safety/spring-break/
+Scenes are created, including a staged crash and mock trial, that offer parents an opportunity to talk to their children about the importance of good decision making.
+In this area, the school system participates and ensures that students from grade 5 and up are able to attend the event during the week; making it an educational field trip for those students that don't have the luxury of attending the event on their own campus.